 9. It's All You Ever Talk About

-While every friend group needs their "Samantha," take note if everything you say is about sex, sex, sex.
-As Steinberg tells me, it can be a sign of sex addiction if you catch yourself talking about it "incessantly."
-While you should feel free to be sexual and have fun, it's not healthy to be obsessed.
+It can be a sign of sex addiction if you catch yourself talking about it "incessantly," Steinberg says.
+Of course, you should feel free to be sexual and have fun, be honest with friends, and chat about hookups.
+But it's not considered typical to be positively obsessed.

 10. You're Constantly Scheming About Your Next Hook Up